 crippling effects of harsh winters.
 Residents and commuters of New York not only have to deal with poor road conditions during the winter months, but as pedestrians we walk practically everywhere.
 Consequently, it is imperative that all walkways, sidewalks, and parking lots are reasonably clean and clear of snow and ice to ensure our safety.
 Unfortunately, property, commercial and business owners and others who hold responsibility can be negligent and irresponsible, resulting in slip-and falls of innocent victims.
 If you have been injured in an accident, contact the MM Law Firm and speak to a queens snow accident lawyer or ice accident lawyer now.

 Common Causes For Snow & Ice Accidents in NYC

-Property owners are legally required to ensure that their property is properly maintained and that all snow and ice is reasonably cleared from walkways, sidewalks, and parking lots in a reasonable time.
+Property owners in New York City are legally required to ensure that their property is properly maintained and that all snow and ice is reasonably cleared from walkways, sidewalks, and parking lots in a reasonable time.
 It is the property owner’s responsibility to remove any potential safety hazards.
 Common causes include, but are not limited to:

 An unnatural buildup of ice or snow on the property, including the continuous melting and refreezing of snow day after day

 Lack of or inadequate snow and ice removal